Addressing Label Leakage in Knowledge Tracing Models: Experiments

 \begin{itemize} \item \textbf{DKVMN}\cite{dkvmn} is a memory augmented neural network model.
 The original implementation does not utilize KCs\cite{dkvmn,dkvmnca} \item \textbf{DeepIRT}\cite{deepirt}: Similar to DKVMN but it incorporate item response theory (IRT)\cite{irt} into the model to improve explainability.
 It also does not utilize KCs. \item \textbf{QIKT}\cite{qikt}: The model extracts knowledge from both questions and KCs before using IRT to output predictions to improve interpretability. \end{itemize}

-All models were trained with the ADAM optimizer \cite{adam} with learning rate $1e3$.
+All models were trained with the ADAM optimizer \cite{adam} with learning rate $10^{-3}$.
 DKT based models were trained with a batch size of $128$ while all others were trained with a batch size of $24$.
-We perform 5-fold cross validation on $80\%$ of each dataset and we hold a $20\%$ test set.
+For each dataset, we perform 5-fold cross validation on $80\%$ of the students.
+We hold $20\%$ of the students as a test set.
+The metric used to assess performance is the area under the receiver operating characteristics curve (AUC)

 All models were tested at the end of each fold on the same leave-out test set.
 Moreover, all models were tested at the question-level.
-If the model uses an expanded sequence, the prediction of a question is the mean of the model outputs for all its constituting KCs.
+For models that use an expanded sequence, the prediction for each question is calculated as the mean of the model’s outputs across all the KCs that constitute the question.

 DKT and AKT are tested with the "all-in-one" method.
 However, they are chosen based on a "one-by-one" evaluation on the validation set during training which is what all implementations do according to our knowledge.
 This is because performing "all-in-one" evaluation is expensive to compute and using it for validation is not practical.
 This creates a divergence between validation and testing that can result in choosing the wrong model as explained in section~\ref{sec:eval}.